-- $\rightarrow$ MAINTAINING EXISTING NEIGHBOURHOOD CHARACTER; - ightarrow ensuring sufficient visual, aural amenity and privacy can be provided to residents.
+- ightarrow MAINTAINING EXISTING NEIGHBOURHOOD CHARACTER; - o Ensuring sufficient visual, aural amenity and privacy can be provided to residents.

-District Plan requirement: minimum parent site area $1500m^2$ .
+District Plan requirement: minimum parent site area $1500m^2$.
 For the development itself, an average density of $1:250m^2$ is provided with a minimum of $200m^2$ (net) site area required for each unit (minimum dimension 8m). $1500m^2$ + 'parent' site to be formally amalgamated.

-Sites smaller than 1500m are difficult to manage and usually the economics of demolishing existing buildings to allow good design solutions simply doesn't make it feasible.
+Sites smaller than 1500m2 are difficult to manage and usually the economics of demolishing existing buildings to allow good design solutions simply doesn't make it feasible.
 Instead, new dwellings tend to be squeezed in around retained buildings, resulting in suboptimal results and often landuse conflict between residents, particularly in respect of privacy.

-The Kapiti Coast has a predominant stock of '1/4 acre' lots of between $800 - 900m^2$ , which can be considered 'typical'.
+The Kapiti Coast has a predominant stock of '1/4 acre' lots of between 800 - 900m2, which can be considered 'typical'.
 The norm is a long rectangle with a narrow end facing the street, although a range of other forms are also used to provide the requisite area.

-Given the nature of existing landholding throughout the District, the 1,500m requisite will generally only be met through the amalgamation of two or more of these conventional 'parent' lots.
+Given the nature of existing landholding throughout the District, the $1,500\text{m}^2$ requisite will generally only be met through the amalgamation of two or more of these conventional 'parent' lots.

 Typically these will either be side by side along a street, or end to end between two streets.
 The shape of the final development site needs to be a single, contiguous area that can allow a comprehensive development.
-Having 1,500m2 of land in clearly separate areas (1) or similarly achieving the requisite area by adding 'bits and pieces' from adjoining lots (2) will be in general inconsistent with this and will consequently create design difficulties and poorer outcomes.
+Having 1,500m2 of land in clearly separate areas (1) or similarly achie ing the requisite area by adding 'bits and pieces' from adjoining lots (2) which is general inconsistent with this and will consequently create designable.

-It is important that the prime determinant of orientation and layout of buildings in a development is good design.
-Dividing a site by the maximum permitted density limit and then using this number as the main design factor will not result in optimal outcomes.
+It is important that the prime determinant of orientation and ayout could ings in a development is good design.
+Dividing a site by the maximum permitted density limit and then using this number at the main resign factor will not result in optimal outcomes.

-Due to factors such as existing protected vegetation, topography, adjacent developments, and orientation, the 'maximum' densities may not be achievable on every site.
+Due to factors such as existing protected vec station topography, adjacent developments, and orientation, the 'maximun' densi as may not be achievable on every site.

-Note that the Council will require the formal amalgamation of titles into one 'parent' lot prior to the release of any Building Consent to establish a medium density housing development, and the subsequent subdivision of the development around each unit is a Non Complying activity until substantial effect towards constructing the development has occurred.
+Note that the Council will reform the remaining anatom of titles into one 'parent' lot prior to the elease of any culding Consent to establish a medium density housing of vertinen, and the subsequent subdivision of the development around each unit is Non Complying activity until substantial effect towards constructions are development has occurred.